On Saturday 21st October it’s the well-established Apple Day market, now in its sixth year.

 And of course the WFEG apple press will be on hand so we can turn your surplus apples into delicious juice for you to take away.
 Apples should be of reasonable quality and do bring along a container to take away your pressed juice.
 So please pick those apples (eaters and cookers) – it's been a bumper crop this year - and store them until 21st!
 If you don't have your own apples don't worry - 2017 organic apple juice from local apples will again be on sale.
 If you have apples but really can't pick them yourself, call or text Mike on 07932 757826 and we'll see what we can do to help.

 On top of all that the normal range of fabulous food will be on sale from our local producers – and WFEG will again be selling spring bulbs at amazing prices!
-9.30am - 1pm in the Bell Inn Car Park.
+9.30am - 1pm in the Bell Inn.
 It all adds up to loads of family fun!

 Best Dressed Apple Competition

 Entries are invited for this year's Best Dressed Apple competition.
 Anyone under 11 years of age can take part and there are prizes to be won for the best entries.
 Use your imagination and create an amazing apple.
 Please ensure that your entry can support itself and don't forget to add your name, age and contact number to your entry.
-Please drop off your apple at the Apple Day Market on the Bell Inn Car Park between 9.30 and 10am on Saturday 21st October.
-Entries will be judged during the morning and the winners will be announced at 12.30pm.
+Please drop off your apple at the Apple Day Market in the Bell Inn between 9.30 and 10am on Saturday 21st October.
+Entries will be judged during the morning and the winners will be announced at 11 am.